You’ve heard about hydraulic fracturing, aka fracking. And chances are, you’ve also heard some gassy opinions on it.

 That no amount of oil can justify this F-you to the environment.
 That there’s not enough research, and we have no way of knowing the long-term effects.
 That we do know that fracking has already caused earthquakes across the US.
 That the process uses up way too much water and then produces way too much dirty, dirty water.
 And hellooo, shouldn’t you be focused on developing renewable energy instead of sticking with fossil fuels?

-Last year, New York became the first state with significant fracking abilities to ban the practice because of environmental concerns.
+In 2014, New York became the first state with significant fracking abilities to ban the practice because of environmental concerns.
 Big deal, since there’s a lot of frackable rock under New York.
+The feds followed suit and Obama introduced a rule to limit fracking on public land.
+But the Trump administration announced that it wants to repeal that rule.
+TBD on where all this lands.